Neonatal maladjustment syndrome: Connection to humans

 The UC Davis School of Veterinary Medicine is conducting NMS research.
 They investigate not only possible causes and effective treatments, but also how this syndrome could provide answers to other issues.
 One standout connection to NMS comes from childhood autism spectrum disorder.
 The researchers noticed that many symptoms of NMS looked similar to the symptoms of childhood autism and illness.
 The tactile response from the foals seems to mimic some anecdotal stories of touch helping newborn babies with illnesses.
-This practice is becoming more and more widespread in the United States, often referred to as kangaroo care, a process where a newborn baby is immediately giving to the mother or father for skin-to-skin contact.
+This practice is becoming more and more widespread in the United States, often referred to as kangaroo care, a process where a newborn baby is immediately given to the mother or father for skin-to-skin contact.

 There is also precedent for further research into neurosteroids in humans.
 Past research has shown that there are similar neurosteroids concentrations in humans as seen in the foals that present with neonatal maladjustment syndrome.

 This approach to possible links between human medical science and veterinary science is known as One Health.